catalyst-cloud/catalystcloud-docs/source/database.rst

 Based on the information we gathered in the previous section we will now create our database instance.
-This requires a private network on your cloud, to attatch the database instance to.
+This requires a private network on your cloud, to attach the database instance to.

 .. code-block:: bash